I’m into home craft cocktails, and also considering trying my hand at home distillation. Couple questions:

 I am not sure exactly what you are trying to do, whether it is making an essential oil, distilling wine to make brandy, or just making wine by fermenting fruit, so I will try to cover everything and hope it is not too voluminous:

 Alcohol electrostatically sticks to many plant flavor and fragrances, pulling them out of the plant, and making them more available to taste buds.
-I swear that is why my marinara sauce tastes better when I dump leftover wine into it.
+Perhaps this is why our marinara sauce tastes better when I dump leftover wine into it.

 Water extracts vs. ethanol extracts